Standard Deductions for 2023

 Already have an eFile.com account?
 Sign In

-The table below summarizes the key points of the standard deduction.
-Learn more about what your deduction may be so you can better understand your taxes.
+The questions below summarize the key points of the standard deduction.
 Keep in mind, the eFile tax app applies the best deduction method for you.

-A taxpayer's age and/or whether a taxpayer falls under the IRS category of blindness will increase the basic standard deduction.
-Those over age 65 will see a higher standard deduction.
+Your age and/or whether you fall under the IRS category of blindness will increase the basic standard deduction.
+Those over age 65 will see a higher standard deduction as well as those considered blind - if you qualify for both, your standard deduction is greatly increased.

-What are the Standard Deduction Amounts for Tax Year 2023?
+What Are the Standard Deduction Amounts for Tax Year 2024?

 Single